Millen, Georgia: Geography

 Millen is the only incorporated municipality in Jenkins County.
 It is located on the east side of the Ogeechee River.
 U.S. Route 25 passes through the west side of the city, leading north 20 mi to Waynesboro and south 29 mi to Statesboro.
 Georgia State Route 17 passes through the center of the city, entering from the west as Winthrope Avenue and leaving to the south as Masonic Street.
 SR-17 leads northwest 35 mi to Louisville and southeast 77 mi to Savannah.
 State Route 21 bypasses Millen to the northeast, ending at US 25 at the northern city limit.
 SR-21 leads east 20 mi to Sylvania.

 According to the United States Census Bureau, Millen has a total area of 9.3 km2, of which 0.06 sqkm, or 0.67%, are water.

 Demographics

-2020 census

 As of the 2020 United States census, there were 2,966 people, 1,113 households, and 563 families residing in the city.